azaj01/MM-EUREKA/README.md

 }
 ```

+> [!NOTE]
+> For text-only inputs, we follow InternVL's official approach, which requires a dummy image input.
+> Specifically, you should provide a (224, 224) pure white image as a placeholder.
+> We have already provided such a blank image at: `examples/blank.png`

 ### 🌐 Start Training

-Before starting your training, ensure that the paths in the provided training scripts are correctly set and that environment variables like `$MASTER_ADDR` and `$NODE_RANK` are properly configured.
+Before starting your own training, ensure that the paths in the provided training scripts are correctly set and that environment variables like `$MASTER_ADDR` and `$NODE_RANK` are properly configured.

 **start MM-Eureka-8B training**